Zuehlke/machines-code-people/articles/root-cause-analysis.md

 ## People will describe the symptoms

-Keep in mind that users will report symptoms.
+Keep in mind that users will report _symptoms_.
 This has nothing to do with a lack of understanding or skill.
 They have an outside view.

-What you need to find, and then fix, is the problem (or, more precisely, its cause).
+What you need to find, and then fix, is the _problem_ (or, more precisely, its _cause_).

 Don't jump to conclusions.
 Listen to all the clues.
 Analyse.
 Reproduce.
 Rethink.
 Refine (or create) the ticket.
 Remember that every bug is a strong indicator of a missing test, so think of test cases which are explicit about expected and actual results.
 And write tests to cover your findings.